Edmonton Transit Service: Hybrid and electric buses

 In 2021, Edmonton reached an agreement with the Canada Infrastructure Bank (CIB) which called for CIB to invest C$14.4 million (US$11.89 million) to purchase 20 additional electric buses under the ZEB (Zero Emission Bus) Federal Program.

-In 2022, Edmonton Transit and Strathcona Transit obtained one hydrogen-electric hybrid bus for each of the two transit systems as part of a pilot project, unveiling the new buses during the Electric and Hydrogen Vehicle Expo in Edmonton, Saturday, Sept.
-24, 2022.
+In 2022, Edmonton Transit and Strathcona Transit obtained one hydrogen-electric hybrid bus for each of the two transit systems as part of a pilot project, unveiling the new buses during the Electric and Hydrogen Vehicle Expo in Edmonton, 24 September 2022.
 The pilot project is part of the Alberta Zero Emission Hydrogen Transit (AZEHT) project of Emissions Reduction Alberta.

 Smart bus

-A new feature on ETS, Smart buses have since July 2013, seen operating on several routes, the trial routes were 111 which went from West Edmonton Mall to Downtown and 128 which went from Castle Downs to University, This system respectively used 45 buses.
-As of November 2014, there were 22 routes equipped.
+Smart bus was introduced as a new feature for riders on select routes in July 2013.
+Trial routes included 111 from West Edmonton Mall to Downtown and route 128 from Castle Downs to the University.
+45 buses were initially equipped with the technology for the trial.
+By 2014, 22 routes were equipped with the technology.
 Real time bus arrival information on personal computers and mobile data is branded together as ETS LIVE and a mobile app, ETS Live to Go, has been released.
 The buses equipped possess automatic audio visual stop announcers of the next bus stop described by its nearest intersection, a computer aided dispatch which informs the control centre where a bus is, as well as monitor incidents.
 Mobile data terminals inform the drivers as to if they are late or not.
 The buses equipped have internal covert cameras to monitor safety.
 City council has approved funding for Smartbus deployment on all bus routes as of 2019 and 2020.
-All buses in the ETS fleet were fully equipped with Smart bus technology by September 4, 2016; earlier than initially planned.
+All buses in the ETS fleet were fully equipped with Smart bus technology by 4 September 2016; earlier than initially planned.

 Fares

-General fares

-The table below lists fares as of 1 February 2020.
-ETS currently only accepts cash for fare payments made on buses and at LRT stations.

-Children 12 and under ride free with a fare paying adult (otherwise they must have a valid youth fare).
-Day passes provide unlimited travel for up to five people (maximum 2 adults over 24).
+Fares can be paid with cash or an Arc card.
+As of 1 February 2020, the cash fare is $3.50, and exact change is required on ETS buses.
+Children 12 and under ride free with a fare-paying adult (otherwise they pay a youth fare).
+Due to the rollout of the Arc card, sales on paper tickets and passes were discontinued on 9 November 2024.
+However, paper tickets with an expiry date of 31 December 2023 and family/day passes with an expiry date of 31 December 2024 will continue to be accepted until 31 December 2025.

 ETS provides several discounts for students and the disadvantaged: